Python API¶

 Is any radio button selected in the button group

-radio button group nameExample:
+group_nameradio button group nameExample:

 ${res} | Is Radio Button Selected | group_name=gender |